 Smartwatches are not just for adults any more.
-But why should you consider buying your child a smartwatch?
+But does your child really need one?

-Well, today’s little ones are growing up surrounded by computers, tablets and Youtube.
-Technology has always been a part of their every-day life – quite different from just a couple of decades ago.
+Today’s little ones are growing up surrounded by computers, tablets and Youtube.
+Technology has always been a part of their life – quite different from just a couple of decades ago.
 Some parents want to encourage their child to be more active so opt for a device that tracks fitness.
 Childhood obesity is a serious problem in many developed countries putting kids at risk for poor health.
-In the US, obesity now affects 1 in 6 children.
-Others, on the other hand, want to know their children are safe, so opt for a wearable that allows them to stay in touch and tracks their GPS location at all times.
+Other parents want to know their children are safe, so opt for a wearable that allows them to stay in touch and tracks their GPS location in real-time.

 Essential reading: Top fitness trackers for kids

-We are not exactly spoiled for choice when it comes to smartwatches for kids, so its important to do some research before deciding on a purchase.
-There are a lot of different factors to take into account.
-To help, we provide you with our pick of some of the best devices on the market today.
-While compiling this list, we’ve examined functions and features carefully and thoroughly.
-We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
+We are not exactly spoiled for choice when it comes to smartwatches for kids so its important to do some research before deciding on a purchase.
+There are lots of different factors to take into account.
+As with all our buying guides, we try to test every device personally.
+Where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
 This left us with the following selection.

 Ages: 4 to 12